 Before applying Moisture Lok, indoor footing that has turned into powder must be removed or revived.

 Reviving is done by adding sand and dirt mix to the footing (faceted sand holds up longer).
 Removing the powder reveals actual footing that has been turned under and is the best long-term solution.
 A tractor with a front-end loader is one method for powder removal that works well.

 Once the arena footing is ready for application, the arena should be watered extremely well.

-We suggest using 7 pounds of Terra-Sorb per 1,000 square-feet for a first-time application, and 5 pounds of Terra-Sorb per 1,000 square-foot area for reapplication (reapplication is normally needed in approximately one year).
+We suggest using 12-14 pounds of Moisture Lok per 1,000 square-feet.
+Seven pounds for a first-time application and five pounds of Moisture Lok per 1,000 square-foot area for reapplication (reapplication is normally needed in approximately one year).
 Usage and weather conditions may vary this time span.
-Terra-Sorb is available in 5 and 50-pound increments
+Moisture Lok is available in 5 and 50-pound increments

 Debbie has over 45 years experience with horses and equine-related businesses.
 She has owned, trained, boarded horses and run stables at various times in her career.
 She is a certified fence installer, has given balanced riding lessons, and has shown horses in Western, Western Pleasure, Trail, English, Hunter/Jumper, Fox Hunting, Hunter Trials, Dressage and driving classes.
 Debbie has been involved in foaling, and just about every aspect of horse ownership possible, and she welcomes your questions and comments.
 If you are interested in using any articles by Debbie, please send her an email.